hermann-p/pragmatic-fp-ts/README.md

 - improve typing even more once TS implements variadic types
 - implement some more helpful functions found e.g. in lodash or Clojure
+- greater use of transducers
+- introduce lazyness, gradually change from type-overload hell to abstractions

 # History